mthemark/ApiAutomationProject-/README.md

   - **ApiClient.csproj**: Project file for the API client library.
   - **Generated**: Directory containing the generated API client files based on the OpenAPI specification.
   - **README.md**: Documentation for the API client library.
+  - **generate-client.ps1**: PowerShell script to generate the API client from the OpenAPI specification.

 - **src/ApiTests**: Contains the xUnit test project for testing the API client.
   - **ApiTests.csproj**: Project file for the xUnit test project.